-Town police chief not beheaded
+Town police chief not beheaded. says: ‘Am still alive’

 Authorities said five soldiers and two police officers were killed in clashes with Abu Sayyaf and Maute group fighters.

-Enriquez said he had replaced one of the slain officers — Senior Insp.
+Enriquez said he replaced one of the slain officers — Senior Insp.
 Freddie Manuel Solar — as police chief of Malabang two months ago.
 Solar was shot, not beheaded by his killers.

 The body of the other officer, Insp.
-Edwin Placido, deputy police chief of Marawi still has not been retrieved as of this writing.
+Edwin Placido, deputy police chief of Marawi, still has not been retrieved as of this writing.

-Solar was a graduate of Philippine National Police Academy Class 2007 and served as Marawi police intelligence chief.
+Solar was a graduate of the Philippine National Police Academy Class 2007 and served as Marawi police intelligence chief.

 He was outside Amai Pakpak Medical Center in a police car when the gunmen seized him.
-His abductors later shot him dead. —NICO ALCONABA
+His abductors later shot him dead. —NICO ALCONABA/rga

 Subscribe to INQUIRER PLUS to get access to The Philippine Daily Inquirer & other 70+ titles, share up to 5 gadgets, listen to the news, download as early as 4am & share articles on social media.
 Call 896 6000.